 Forests and wilderness

 The hinterland is dominated by dark coniferous plantations and beech forests.
 Here, the fields are productive.
 There is a great deal of farming, and small farm shops and farm cafés have emerged in recent years, as elsewhere in Sweden.
 The main town is Olofström, considered to be the “southernmost wilderness in Scandinavia”.
+This area is perfect for canoeing.

 The fish-rich waters of Blekinge are very popular with anglers, especially the river Mörrumsån, which has salmon and other types of fish.